bbatsov/emacsredux/_posts/2013-11-12-a-crazy-productivity-boost-remap-return-to-control.markdown

 All in all - remapping `Return` to `Control` should be a big productivity win for some (the touch typists) of you and should make your right pinky's life easier.

+[^1]: If you are lucky enough to have two of them.
+Damn you Apple laptops!